 For an accurate examination, the shoulder needs to be visible; for female patients, privacy can be respected by using special examination gowns or by having the patient wear a sports bra, swimsuit top, or strapless blouse.

 Both shoulders should be examined not only from the front but also from the back and side.
 Particular attention should be paid to shoulder symmetry to allow the clinician to appreciate subtle muscle atrophy.
-Atrophy suggests neurologic injury or chronicity of ...
+Atrophy suggests neurologic injury or chronicity of the underlying ...